OpenDSA/OpenDSA/RST/en/PL/FP6.rst

 This pattern of computation in the preceding example is called the **mapping pattern**: it takes a function and a list and returns the list obtained by applying the function to each element in the input list.
-This problem is about the mapping pattern.
+The following problem is about the mapping pattern.

 .. avembed:: Exercises/PL/Map.html ka
    :long_name: Mapping Pattern